ECrecords/rp-pico-workshop/workshop/gpio/README.md

 - `trigger` : event that cause the interrupt, only two options `IRQ_FALLING` and `IRQ_RISING`.
 - `hard`    : if true enables a hardware interrupt which is quicker to call the ***interrupt service routine*** (ISR).

-Bellow is an example of an interrupt that occurs whenever a falling edge is detected on GP0:
+Below is an example of an interrupt that occurs whenever a falling edge is detected on GP0:

 ```python
 from machine import Pin